We made a short visit to Brussels and managed to visit famous squares and statues in Brussels, before we had to leave.

 My girlfriend phoned an old friend of hers, who we had agreed to meet.
 He came after a little while and picked us up.
 We went to his place, nice.

 In the afternoon we went sightseeing in the city and I had the opportunity to see what I knew of Brussels: Grote Markt, Manneken Pis, the Berlaymont building.
 Nice.
-But the city was definitely more than this.
+But the city was definitely more than this, and this short visit to Brussels was definitely too short.
 It is of course large, but they have managed to keep a very nice centre: Narrow streets, pleasant and interesting architecture.

 We had good Belgian food in a restaurant and went late to bed.